 Then it starts over.
 You’re back to stage one.
 The butterflies slowly come out of their cocoons and begin to flutter around your stomach.
 You see the flowers, but the wounds from the whiplash and horror from the car accident of Devaluation still sits in your spirit.

 Your body remembers the feelings of the spit on your face as he screamed in your face.
 It remembers the tears that are still dried on your pillow after he took off in the middle of the night because you did something wrong.
-You can’t remember.
+You can’t remember what though.